Johnkhk/140A-lab-5/README.md

 scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp1d.html#scipy.interpolate.interp1d).
 Here's what you'll need to do for this stage:

-1. Decide on a fix duration of time (say 5s).
+1. Decide on a fixed duration of time (say 5s).
 2. Set the JetBot speed to a fixed value, say 0.25.
 Run the JetBot forward for that duration of time.
 > Warning: Don't set the speed too low; that will lead to all kinds of